Radiation fears push pancakes off the Korean holiday menu

 "I watched the news and will not put frozen pollack pancakes on the table this year, although they have always been there," Lee said at a fish market in central Seoul.
 "Maybe I will prepare mung bean or beef pancakes instead."

-Pancakes are one of the dishes traditionally placed on the table to honor ancestors and then shared by the family once the ritual is complete.
+Pancakes are one of the dishes traditionally placed on the table to honour ancestors and then shared by the family once the ritual is complete.

 "Sales are more than 60 percent down and stocks are all piled up," said Park Sun-young, who sells frozen pollack.
 "We keep telling people that these are not Japanese fish but people don't believe it."